Archuthan23/Leave-Management/README.md

 1. Install JDK.
 2. Install Eclipse.
 3. Install MySQL Workbench.
-4. Set up your MySQL database with the required schema using the `schema.sql` file.
+4. Set up your MySQL database with the required schema using the `Leave_Management.sql` file.

 ## Database Setup
 1. Install the provided SQL file in your MySQL Workbench.